realitycollective/com.realitycollective.service-framework-docs/docs/get-started.md

 There are some fringe areas of the framework which are still under development and improvement, these include:

-* The Lookups for Service Types and Service Providers types include all services and providers the toolkit can see, this includes base types and testing data.
+* The Lookups for Service and Service module Types include all services and modules the toolkit can see, this includes base types and testing data.
 These will be filtered out later.
 * We resolved a critical issue where some data types (such as delegates) can cause Unity to crash when used, this is a known Unity issue and has been logged.
 Several workarounds have been implemented to handle these edge cases but there could possibly be more on different platforms (because Unity...)
 * More documentation is needed for the Service Framework, including examples (currently the Reality Toolkit is the best set of examples).
 These will be improved over time.